kri-nem/BlurApi/README.md

 PNG.
 Decoding, blurring, and encoding of the image is implemented in C++ using OpenCV library.

-I created this project as part of a job application.
+I created this project as part of an assignment.
 Although it is my first ASP.NET project, it was quite surprising how self-explanatory it is, having experience in Spring & C++.